Skip to content Skip to footer

 Regular MTS Student: A student who is registered in 6 credit hours per term.
 This student is expected to finish the Master’s program (MTS) in 2 years.

-Regular Certificate Student: A student who is registered in at least 3 credit hours per term.
-This student is expected to finish the Certificate program in 1 year.
+Regular MBA Student: A student who is registered in 3 credit hours per month.
+This student is expected to finish the Master’s program (MBA) in 1 year.

 Full-Time Doctoral Student: A student who is registered for a full-time course load as defined by the program, typically around 6-9 credit hours per trimester.
 Students successfully completing this course load will fulfill the requirements for the degree within the expected duration of the program, which is typically around three years